-Injectable OAT (iOAT) is prescribed to people who have tried oral OAT but found it to be ineffective.
-Ongoing iOAT therapy requires daily supervised injections with hydromorphone (Dilaudid) or diacetylmorphine (heroin), like at a pharmacy or medical clinic.
+iOAT is prescribed to people who have tried oral OAT but found that it didn’t work for them. iOAT requires daily supervised injections with hydromorphone or diacetylmorphine (heroin), like at a pharmacy or medical clinic.

 Services may have restrictions related to age or residency.